CCPeterHu/Fetch-Rewards-Coding-Exercise/README.md

  5. in VS code, open terminal: npm install express view=pug -g -git --save
  6. in terminal run: nmp start

- #Webpage
- 1st text: user name (must letters)

- 2nd text: pints (muser number)

- press Add buttion add data to server.

- #please note that server does not have a permanant storage, if you reboot server, musth input data again.

- 3nd text: the points you want to spend

- press Point buttion to spend points

- #result
- Result should be in window.

- ## PLEASE NOTE: the requirement is vague to me, I cannot add to the sample output manually so that I did this way.
-Plase send me a more detailed requirment for new version.

  ## Thank you for reading.